 Quick Answer

 Tendon Transfer Surgery for the Foot & Ankle in Michiga relates to tendon injury — typically caused by overuse or sudden strain.
 Most patients improve in 6-12 weeks with conservative care.
-Same-week appointments in Howell + Bloomfield Hills: (810) 206-1402.
+Same-week appointments in Howell + Bloomfield Township: (810) 206-1402.

-Medically reviewed by Dr. Tom Biernacki, DPM — Board-Certified Podiatric Surgeon — Balance Foot & Ankle, Howell & Bloomfield Hills, MI.
+Medically reviewed by Dr. Tom Biernacki, DPM — Board-Certified Podiatric Surgeon — Balance Foot & Ankle, Howell & Bloomfield Township, MI.
 Last updated April 2026.

 ▶ Watch